51ftyone/EasyKeyboard/README.md

 * CapsLock + L = →
 * CapsLock + H = Backspace
 * RightAlt = Ctrl

-The idea for this came from a [blog post](https://tonsky.me/blog/cursor-keys/) If you want to suggest a new shortcut please open an issue.
+If you want to suggest a new shortcut please open an issue.